DaPandamonium/mini-diablo/README.md

 # Mini-Diablo: Quest for the Sacred Stones

-Welcome to *Mini-Diablo*, a short RPG game where you embark on a quest for the sacred stones.
+Welcome to *Mini-Diablo*, a short RPG game where you are on a quest for the sacred stones.
 Choose your class and battle with Demon!

 ## Installation

 No installation is required!
-Just clone the repository and run the game in your preferred Python environment.
+Just clone the repository and run the game in your Python environment.

 ```
 git clone https://github.com/DaPandamonium/mini-diablo.git